-- A fee may be contingent on the outcome of the matter for which the service is rendered, except in a matter in which a contingent fee is prohibited by section (d) of this Rule or other law.
+-143- (b) The scope of the representation and the basis or rate of the fee and expenses for which the client will be responsible shall be communicated to the client, preferably in writing, before or within a reasonable time after commencing the representation, except when the attorney will charge a regularly represented client on the same basis or rate.
+Any changes in the basis or rate of the fee or expenses shall also be communicated to the client.
+A fee may be contingent on the outcome of the matter for (C) which the service is rendered, except in a matter in which a contingent fee is prohibited by section (d) of this Rule or other law.
 A contingent fee agreement shall be in a writing signed by the client and shall state the method by which the fee is to be determined, including the percentage or percentages that shall accrue to the attorney in the event of settlement, trial or appeal; litigation and other expenses to be deducted from the recovery; and whether such expenses are to be deducted before or after the contingent fee is calculated.
 The agreement must clearly notify the client of any expenses for which the client will be responsible whether or not the client is the prevailing party.
-Upon conclusion of a contingent fee matter, the attorney shall provide the client with a written statement stating the outcome of the matter, and, if there is a recovery, showing the remittance to the client and the method of its determination. - (d) An attorney shall not enter into an arrangement for, charge, or collect: - (1) any fee in a domestic relations matter, the payment or amount of which is contingent upon the securing of a divorce or custody of a child or upon the amount of alimony or support or property settlement, or upon the amount of an award pursuant to Md.
-Code, Family Law Article, §§8-201 through 8-213; or
+Upon conclusion of a contingent fee matter, the attorney shall provide the client with a written statement stating the outcome of the matter, and, if there is a recovery, showing the remittance to the client and the method of its determination. (d) An attorney shall not enter into an arrangement for, charge, or collect: -144- (1) any fee in a domestic relations matter, the payment or amount of which is contingent upon the securing of a divorce or custody of a child or upon the amount of alimony or support or property settlement, or upon the amount of an award pursuant to Md.
+Code, Family Law Article, §§8-201 through 8-213; or (2) a contingent fee for representing a defendant in a criminal case.

-- (2) a contingent fee for representing a defendant in a criminal case. - (e) A division of a fee between attorneys who are not in the same firm may be made only if: - (1) the division is in proportion to the services performed by each attorney or each attorney assumes joint responsibility for the representation; - (2) the client agrees to the joint representation and the agreement is confirmed in writing; and - (3) the total fee is reasonable.
+(e) A division of a fee between attorneys who are not in the same firm may be made only if: (1) the division is in proportion to the services performedby each attorney or each attorney assumes joint responsibilityfor the representation; (2) the client agrees to the joint representation and the agreement is confirmed in writing; and (3) the total fee is reasonable.